ksnabb/cruds/src/cruds.coffee.md

         unless options
             options = {}

+Name of the Entity which will be used as the mongodb collection name

         name = if options.name then options.name else "Entity"

+Mongoose schema to be used to validate the uploads etc.

         schema = if options.schema then options.schema else new mongoose.Schema({}, {strict:false})

+Websocket is supported if a server instance is passed in

         wss = if options.server then new WebSocketServer {server: options.server, path: "/#{name}"} else null

+The uploadDir can or should be set to support file uploads.
+The public URL for the uploaded files will be at <url to entity>/uploads.

+        uploadDir = if options.uploadDir then options.uploadDir else path.join(__dirname, "../uploads/#{name}")
+        uploadUrl = if options.uploadUrl then options.uploadUrl else "#{name}-uploads/"

+        fs.mkdir path.join(__dirname, "../uploads"), (err) ->
+            fs.mkdir path.join(__dirname, "../uploads/#{name}"), (err) ->
+                #do nothing

         mongoose.connect (if options.connectionString then options.connectionString else "mongodb://localhost:27017/cruds"), (err) ->
             if err